Last night I attended my wife’s 25 year high school reunion.

 The 25 year high school reunion: this one exists solely for the reunion companies to make money.
 Nobody really cares any more and the novelty has worn off.
-Everybody is living their lives in a more pragmatic manner and doesn’t really care what anybody else thinks, except the ones who have gotten plastic surgery and Botox and hair replacement therapy since the last reunion and want to show off how young they look…now. (with the exception of my wife, of course, who will forever look younger no matter what because she is a genetic freak of nature).
+Everybody is living their lives in a more pragmatic manner and doesn’t really care what anybody else thinks, except the ones who have gotten plastic surgery, aesthetic and cosmetic surgery and Botox and hair replacement therapy since the last reunion and want to show off how young they look…now. (with the exception of my wife, of course, who will forever look younger no matter what because she is a genetic freak of nature).
 You can also look for Matthew Galumbeck, MD and learn more about his services.
 It’s nice to catch up with the old friends who you have decided you really wouldn’t mind getting to know again.
 Most people, however, likely won’t show up because they had something better to do that night than compare notes with people who are by now a distant memory.
 So, it’s back to Facebook to find the important ones and leave the rest behind.